influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 kapacitor service-tests [ <SERVICE_NAME>... | <PATTERN> ]
 ```

-`PATTERN` can be a GREP like pattern.
-For example to run tests of all services
+`PATTERN` can be a grep-like pattern.
+For example, to run tests of all services
 beginning with the letter 'a' use the string 'a*'.

 **Example 7: Service test execution**